 Sensory Books!
 Yep, that still ‘reading‘.
 It teaches communication, and how reading introduces concepts such as numbers, letters, colors, and shapes in a fun way.
 It builds listening, memory, and vocabulary skills as well as information about the world around them.

 Get creative.
 Hide your own face with a blanket or a pillow.
 Or even hide BABY under the blanket and do “where’s baby?
 There he is!” and things like that.
 Not only will you make him giggle.
 He will learn object permanence; the concept that something remains even when you no longer see it.

 I have never seen my baby crawl so fast as he does when we crawl with him and start racing him or chasing him!
 Big gross motor skill development and slow/fast body stimulation.
 Babies love it and so will you because it is so funny it will make you laugh!

-I have never seen a child not want to play ball.
+I have never seen a child like, not want to play ball.
 Not only does this simple toy have endless play opportunities, it promotes growth and development in social skills.

 Although babies are unlikely to recognize their own reflection prior to their first year, they love faces!
 Especially the fun it involves interacting with that “other baby” in the mirror!
 This activity promotes visual, social, and emotional development through exploration and discovery.
 Give the baby visual tracking practice as well by making faces and see how he responds!

 I don’t know about your baby but mine gets highly amused and knocking things over!
 It’s just a natural impulse babies have.
 He loves it when I stack these colorful cups and laughs really hard when he destroys my tower.
 It thrills him to no end!
 This fun game promotes learning cause and effect and fine motor skills.